timthepost/cushytext-theme/README.md

 Notice that here one ignores all but English and uses characters as the count unit, and the other ignores all but Japanese and uses words as the count unit.
-See the docs for all of the available options, including how to squelch errors.
+See the docs for all of the available options, including how to fine-tune warnings, logging and report options.

 [1]: https://infima.dev